argosatcore/Deb_Dots/README.md

 ---

 ## Unexpected features you get right out of the gate
-- **Bash's vim mode:** When in _normal_ mode, you will see a "-" at the beginning of your prompt.
-When in _insert_ mode, you will see a "+" at the beginning of the prompt.
+- **Bash's vim mode:** When in _normal_ mode, you will see a `-` at the beginning of your prompt.
+When in _insert_ mode, you will see a `+` at the beginning of the prompt.
 - **Caps Lock key is swapped with Esc key:** Caps Lock has way too much of a good position in they keyboard for the function it provides.
 If you are a vim user (or someone that just uses the crap out of the Esc key), you know how handy this is.
-If you don't want this, just delete the ".speedswapper" file and/or comment out the corresponding line in the .xsessionrc file.
+If you don't want this, just delete the `.speedswapper` file and/or comment out the corresponding line in the `.xsessionrc file`.
 - **Mouse set for left handed people:** Because I'm a lefty.
 That's it.
-If you happen to be part of the other 90% of the human population, just delete the  ".mouseconfig" file and/or comment out the corresponding line in the .xsessionrc file.
+If you happen to be part of the other 90% of the human population, just delete the  `.mouseconfig` file and/or comment out the corresponding line in the `.xsessionrc file`.
-- **Change directories without using the "cd" command:** Just type the name of the directory to move into it.
+- **Change directories without using the `cd` command:** Just type the name of the directory to move into it.
 - **Bash completion is no longer case sensitive:** No more wasted time pressing keys to get upper case letters.
 - **Combined less and neovim as a pager for man pages:** Because man pages deserve better.
-- **Keybord layout set to Latin American:** Unless you need to type Spanish accents, you might want to take a look at the ".xsessionrc" file and chage the keyboard layout to your preferred one.
+- **Keybord layout set to Latin American:** Unless you need to type Spanish accents, you might want to take a look at the `.xsessionrc` file and chage the keyboard layout to your preferred one.
 Probably changing  `latam` for something like `us_intl` will do the job.

 ## Stuff referenced by these configs